QuickBase/interview-demos/devops/README.md

 - Plan and a task break-down how you would implement monitoring of this deployed app

-- What kind of additional security policies and scans would you recommend to put into place?
+- What kind of security policies and scans would you recommend to put into place?

 - What other improvements would you make to the CI/CD process if you had more time?